boldbi/bold-bi-docs/docs/managing-resources/manage-dashboards/publish-dashboards.md

    ![Advanced Fields](/static/assets/managing-resources/manage-dashboards/images/advanced-field.png#width=55%)

-10. By submitting the form, the publishing process will be started and you can check the status of the publishing in the **Published Resources** page.
+10. By submitting the form, the publishing process will be started, and you can check the status of the publishing on the **Published Resources** page.

     ![Submit Publish](/static/assets/managing-resources/manage-dashboards/images/submit-publish.png#width=55%)